If you’re just dipping your toes into the exciting world of jet skis and feeling a bit lost, you’re in good hands!

 If you don’t ride your watercraft or even your car for months, then the battery will go flat.

 The best way to keep the battery from dying is to use a battery charger.

 I think the best charger is a solar battery charger like this one here, (Amazon Link Ad) since it will hold up better and is easier to deal with compared to a wall charger.
 If all you got is a wall charger, then use that.

 I have many more ideas about keeping your jet ski battery charged here.

-Don’t wait till you get to some amount of hours especially for your first service.
-If it’s been one year then you need to get the oil changed and a complete service.
+Don’t wait until you get to some number of hours, especially for your first service.
+If it’s been one year, then you need to get the oil changed and a complete service.
 Oil does expire and becomes less effective the older it gets.

-Don’t get mailbox numbers, not only do they look bad but they don’t last as good as the numbers made to stick on jet skis.
+Don’t get mailbox numbers, not only do they look bad, but they don’t last as long as the numbers made to stick on jet skis.
 I have a post on what numbers to get here.

 If you have a Sea-Doo Spark, then check out this accessory guide here to see what numbers to get for the plastic body.

 15. Forgetting The Drain Plugs

 Every watercraft has a drain plug or two and if you forget to put it in the unit will sink.